CaityHeath/data-structures-and-algorithms/coding-challenges/401/graph/README.md

 #### Algorithm
 * Accepts a starting point
-* Defines a queue to que and enque nodes as you traverse the graph.
+* Define a queue to que and enque nodes as you traverse the graph.
 * Define a results array
 * Define an Object which will hold the node values as you visit them.
 * Define the current node.